T

 • Credit/Debit CardsEssential

-Inform your bank of travel dates; many places accept cards, but cash is useful for smaller vendors.
+Inform your bank of travel dates; Visa/Mastercard widely accepted, but carry some cash for smaller vendors.

 Clothing